Ambition-08/PRODIGY_DS_04/README.md

 ## Getting Started
 Follow the instructions in the setup guide to install dependencies and run the analysis.
 Check out the examples provided for guidance on replicating the analysis or customizing it for your own data.

-Introduction

-This repo makes use of the state-of-art Deep Learning algorithm to predict the price of Bitcoin, which has the potential to generalize to other cryptocurrency.
-It leverages models such as CNN and RNN implemented by Keras running on top of Tensorflow.
-You can find more detailed illustration in this blog post.
-Getting Started

 To run this repo, be sure to install the following environment and library:

 **Python**: 3.11.8